BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 welcome it, not delight in it, and make sure I don’t attend particular signs and features that will increase these states).
 Attending only to the content means ignoring the context.
-So, ironically the concentration practice is directly opposite to the *samadhi* practice.
-The *composition* of the context is *samadhi*.
-Recollecting things rightly, that then sustains and inclines your mind in a certain way.
+So, ironically the concentration practice is directly opposite to the <span lang="pi">*samadhi*</span>
+practice.
+The *composition* of the context is
+<span lang="pi">*samadhi*</span>.
+Recollecting things rightly, that then
+sustains and inclines your mind in a certain way.
 Concentration means overshooting the mark and abandoning the context - even if it’s concentrating on good things.
 That’s why the whole practice is to learn how not to overshoot (concentrate) or undershoot (ignore, deny).
 Attend to something, but don’t let it become a focusing concentration practice, because you cannot possibly do that and at the same time discern the background context of your intentionality, the meaning, and the mood behind all of that.

-**Right Recollections, Right Composures**
+<u>**Right Recollections, Right Composures**</u>

 Can you give some examples of the right composure and right recollection?